What are Wegovy (Semaglutide) weight loss injections?

 - 50% lost at least 15% weight

-What are reviews of Wegovy like?
+What are Wegovy reviews like?

 Wegovy is rated:

 Saxenda works in almost exactly the same way as Wegovy.
 The only real difference is the active ingredient in Saxenda is another artificial hormone, liraglutide.
-But, both medications still work the same way, which is by reducing your appetite.
+But, both medications still work in the same way, which is by reducing your appetite.

 Don’t ever take these medications together.
 If you want to switch from one to the other, get a doctor involved who can help you plan the switch so you don’t end up with both medications in your system at the same time.
 When switching from semaglutide (Wegovy or Ozempic) to Saxenda, you need to wait 2 months from the time of your last dose before you can start Saxenda.
 This is to reduce your risk of side effects.

 Ozempic is another name for semaglutide, but it is not licensed for weight loss.
-Wegovy is meant for patients with or without diabetes for weight loss, but Ozempic is only meant to treat people for type 2 diabetes.
+Wegovy is meant for patients with or without diabetes for weight loss, but Ozempic is only meant to treat people with type 2 diabetes.
 The active ingredient in both medications is the same, but the dosages can be different.
 Ozempic is available in 0.5mg, 1mg, or 2mg doses.

 Other medical weight loss treatments